Quick One Board Pallet Wood DIY Bathroom Storage

 Stain the board

-Using the homemade mix, i stained the wood.
+Using the homemade mix, I stained the wood.
 I applied the tea first and then the mixture.
 You could see the wood going gray straight away.

 I let it dry for a few hours.
-This bit takes the longest, but if you live in a warm place, put it out on the sun, and it’ll be dry in no time.
+This bit takes the longest, but if you live in a warm place, put it out in the sun, and it’ll be dry in no time.

 Sand the board again